-The guitar has a solid sitka spruce top, mahogony back and sides, satin mahogony neck, and ovangkol fingerboard.
+The guitar has a solid spruce top, mahogany back and sides, satin mahogany neck, and rosewood fingerboard.
 It also has a number of higher quality parts such as a GraphTech NuBone nut and saddle, a Fishman Presys II 301T tuner/preamp, and walnut binding.
-Overall, a very high quality instrument for the price.
+Overall, a very high-quality instrument for the price.

-Sound wise, the woodline is very smooth with a nicely rounded top end.
+Sound wise, the Woodbine is very smooth with a nicely rounded top end.
 It has a full midrange and the bass is deep without being boomy – really everything you need for a finger picking machine!
-The neck is very comfortable and the low action combined with the smooth single cutaway design make it super playable.
+The neck is very comfortable and the low action combined with the smooth single-cutaway design make it super playable.

 Check out the Washburn WLO10SCE at Amazon.